Trayce Thompson Preview, Player Props: White Sox vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have the 19th-ranked team ERA across all MLB pitching staffs (4.49).
+- The Tigers' 4.48 team ERA ranks 19th across all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.